openbrian/microcosm-aoi/doc/Design.md

 # Microcosm

 Micrososm is a website that supports the activities of OpenStreetMap local user groups.
-A microcosm exists for a city.

-Each group A user may have an account on multiple microcosms.

-Not a single local group because

-* software version updates
-* some features may apply to users across multiple microcosms
+These activities include:

+* membership tracking
-* This may be integrated with OSM one day
+* communication with members
+* showcase recent achievements of the microcosm
+* inform people about upcoming mapping events
+* highlight places of staleness on the local map
+* review changsets
+* build walkable and bikable routes for fixing OSM bugs

 ## Sample URLs

+There are various hosting options:

 > http://mappingdc.org/microcosm